roytechworld/JavaWithSqlLite/README.md

 # How to create setup for this project
 Ok here you need two softwares
-1: "launch4j" this will convert you main jar to exe.
+1: "launch4j" this will convert you main jar to exe.</br>
 2: "Inno setup compiler" this will create wizard like installer for your project

 # Setup installation of this program